 A commercial whale watching permit or agreement is needed to conduct commercial whale watching activities in Queensland marine parks.
 The law also limits the number of authorities that may be issued within Moreton Bay MP (three authorities only) and Great Sandy MP (20 authorities only).

-The Nature Conservation (Wildlife Management) Regulation 2006 specifies minimum approach distances for whales and dolphins by people, vessels, fixed wing aircraft and helicopters, and outlines other requirements when in the vicinity of whales and dolphins.
+The Nature Conservation (Animals) Regulation 2020 specifies minimum approach distances for whales and dolphins by people, vessels, fixed wing aircraft and helicopters, and outlines other requirements when in the vicinity of whales and dolphins.
 These laws are in place to prevent disruptive behaviour around whales while they are at their most vulnerable.